microsoft/vscode-docs/docs/languages/python.md

 You can also connect to a remote Jupyter server for running the code.

 Furthermore, importing a notebook into VS Code allows you to use all of VS Code's debugging capabilities.
-You can then save the notebook file and opening it again as a notebook in Jupyter or upload to a service like [Azure Notebooks](https://docs.microsoft.com/azure/notebooks).
+You can then save the notebook file and open it again as a notebook in Jupyter or upload to a service like [Azure Notebooks](https://docs.microsoft.com/azure/notebooks).

 For more information, see [Jupyter support](/docs/python/jupyter-support.md).